-Scott Harshbarger is a Senior Counsel in the Boston office.
+Scott Harshbarger is a senior counsel.
 His practice focuses on strategic counsel and litigation, corporate investigations and defense, corporate and not-for-profit governance and government regulation.
 Scott’s distinguished career has included major public office, not-for-profit executive management, numerous board directorships and private legal counsel.

 Scott’s lengthy record in public service as a public defender, civil rights attorney, district attorney and Massachusetts Attorney General provides him with the experience to offer strategic counsel and legal advice to CEOs, general counsel, trustees, public officials and boards on such matters as fiduciary responsibilities, governmental inquiries and regulation, fraud investigations, compliance, ethics issues and crisis management.

 During his two terms as Massachusetts Attorney General (1991–1999), Scott was the first Attorney General in the nation to engage the health care community in developing hospital and HMO benefit guidelines.
 In leading Massachusetts’ efforts against Big Tobacco, Scott was among the first AGs nationally to recover the costs of health care associated with tobacco use, resulting in payments by the tobacco companies to the Commonwealth totaling $300 million per year over the next 25 years.
 In private practice, Scott has advised many different health care organizations, interest groups and full hospital systems on their governance practices, internal controls and regulatory matters.
 His practice encompasses major national entities, as well as smaller not-for-profit groups with local service bases.